-Caution would be used in deriving adjustments for variations in more than one plan characteristic (collar, industry, sector type, pension amount, and/or other socioeconomic indicators) at the same time, as the combined effect may overstate or understate the actual relationship.
+Caution would be used in deriving adjustments for variations in more than one plan characteristic (collar, industry, sector type, and/or pension amount) at the same time, as the combined effect may overstate or understate the actual relationship.
 A reasonable approach would be to consider adjustments to the published mortality table based on each characteristic separately.
 The alternative adjustments derived by considering each characteristic separately may be helpful in narrowing down a reasonable range and selecting a final assumption.

-Graduation of Rates
+Graduation of rates

-After making adjustments to standard table mortality rates or preparing a plan-specific table, the rates in the resulting table may need to be smoothed so that they progress in a reasonable pattern from age to age.
+After making adjustments to standard table mortality rates or preparing a plan-specific table, the rates in the resulting table may need to be smoothed so that the rates progress in a reasonable pattern from age to age.
 Graduation techniques may be useful for purposes of smoothing the mortality rates.